 Water, Plumbing and Bathroom Fittings

 Repair Category 2

-Notes There is no natural or mechanical ventilation within the ground floor WC cloakroom.
+Notes Sanitary fittings are of an older style.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.